-Suspect Taken Into Custody in Chino After 2 Tourists Are Found Stabbed to Death at Vegas Hotel
+Man Arrested in Chino After 2 Tourists Are Found Stabbed to Death at Vegas Hotel

 During the early evening of June 1, police were called about two dead bodies found inside a guest room at the hotel Circus Circus.
 Police said the victims were a man and woman who died from stabbing wounds.

-Homicide investigators discovered the pair was visiting from outside the country.
-They had arrived the day before as part of a tourist group, authorities said.
+Homicide investigators discovered the pair was visiting from outside the country and had arrived the day before as part of a tourist group, authorities said.

+Police have said that group departed from Los Angeles before heading to Vegas, the Associated Press reported.

-When they didn’t show up for a tour scheduled one morning, a member of the group became concerned, officials said.
-That person could not reach them for the rest of the day.
+When the pair didn't show up for a tour scheduled one morning, a member of the group became concerned, officials said.
+That person could not reach them for the rest of the day and asked for a welfare check at their room later that day.

-The person asked for a welfare check to be made at their room later that day, and that’s when security officers found them dead and called police, authorities said.
+That's when security officers found the woman and man dead and called police, authorities said.

+Authorities have identified the victims as Sang Boi Nghia and Khoung Ba Le Nguyen and have described the crime as a robbery-murder, AP reported.

+The daughter of Nghia has said her mother owns a touring business in Ho Chi Minh City, Vietnam and Nguyen was an employee, according to AP.

+On Wednesday, Las Vegas police called for the public's help in tracking down a man seen in hotel surveillance footage — tweeting a photo of the suspect.

-Late Wednesday evening, the suspect in the killings was identified as Trotter.
+Later that same evening, the suspect in the killings was identified as Trotter.
 After working through the night to find him, detectives tracked him to the Los Angeles area.

-FBI officials and authorities from Vegas and L.A. took him into custody after a pursuit.
+FBI officials and authorities from Vegas and L.A. took him into custody after a pursuit in the Chino area.

 Anyone with information can contact Las Vegas detectives at 702-828-3521 and anonymous tips can be forwarded to 702-385-5555.